knavely/blog/peaceable.md

 BTW, the recent Sept 2024 o1-preview didn't perform any better.

+# Are there any applications?
+According to ChatGPT (which seems to do just about as well at this as anyone) While the Peaceable Queens problem is rooted in theoretical and recreational mathematics, its applications span multiple disciplines that require optimization under constraints.
+It serves as a valuable model for:

+* Developing and testing algorithms in AI and computer science.

+* Solving practical problems in engineering, such as circuit design and network optimization.

+* Enhancing understanding of complex systems in ecology and economics.

+* Educating and engaging students and enthusiasts in mathematical thinking.

+By exploring and solving this problem, researchers and practitioners gain insights that can be transferred to real-world challenges involving resource allocation, scheduling, and system optimization.

 ## 8 x 8 Classic Board
 Can you solve the problem on the original chess board ?
 The first thing I noticed when I wanted to start tinkering around with this problem was that it was just sort of painful.
 Kept drawing grids on paper, and as much as I love [lichess](https://lichess.org) for the actual game of chess, it's board editor just isn't made for this.
 So, I hacked together [this app](https://knavely.github.io/pieceable/) (absolutely no data is collected or anything.
 It runs fine in your browser offline), which helped us to write the paper [Constructions, bounds, and algorithms for peaceable queens](https://arxiv.org/abs/2406.06974).